 - a realistic view of the reliability of their own conclusions;

 - the ability to integrate different approaches to philosophical questions and/or compare them with each other.

-- the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments, for specialist audiences as well as for a general audience;
+- the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments.
+This is for both a specialist and non-specialist audience, in English as well as, for Dutch-speaking students, in Dutch;

 - the ability to write philosophical papers that show the potential to approach the level of articles in national and international academic journals in the field of philosophy.

 - the possession of learning skills that allow the graduate to continue her study of philosophy more or less independently within a research context as well as to draw up a research proposal for a PhD.